-Matter to be dealt with Full Council Licensing Committee or Sub- Committee Officers Three year licensing statement of principles X Policy not to permit casinos X Fee setting (when appropriate) full Licensing Committee Application for premises licence Where representations have been received and not withdrawn (save in respect of any application for a Large Casino which will be heard by the full Licensing Committee)Where m represent represent withdrawn represent withdrawn Application for a variation to a premises licence Where representations have been received and not withdrawn Where no representations received/ representations have been withdrawn Application for a transfer of a premises licence Where representations have been received from the Commission Where no representations received from the Commission Application for a provisional transfer Where representations have been received and not withdrawn Where no representations received/ representations have been withdrawn Review of a premises licence X Application for club gaming/ club machine permits Where objections have been made (and not withdrawn) Where no objections made/ objections have been withdrawn Cancellation of club gaming/ club machine permits X Applications for other permits X
+Matter to be dealt with Full Council Licensing Committee or Sub- Committee Officers Three year licensing statement of principles X Policy not to permit casinos X Fee setting (when appropriate) full Licensing Committee Application for premises licence Where representations have been received and not withdrawn (save in respect of any application for a Large Casino which will be heard by the full Licensing Committee) Where no representations received/ representations have been withdrawn Application for a variation to a premises licence Where representations have been received and not withdrawn Where no representations received/ representations have been withdrawn Application for a transfer of a premises licence Where representations have been received from the Commission Where no representations received from the Commission Application for a provisional transfer Where representations have been received and not withdrawn Where no representations received/ representations have been withdrawn Review of a premises licence X Application for club gaming/ club machine permits Where objections have been made (and not withdrawn) Where no objections made/ objections have been withdrawn Cancellation of club gaming/ club machine permits Х Applications for other permits Х

-Matter to be dealt with Full Council Licensing Committee or Sub- Committee Officers Cancellation of licensed premises gaming machine permits X Consideration of temporary use notice X Decision to give a counter notice to a temporary use notice X Decision to determine an application without holding a hearing on grounds contained within S.162 (3) X Decision to reject an application for review made under S.197 based on grounds contained within S.198 X Take "action" (under S.202) following review Where application heard by Sub- Committee Where no hearing and all parties agree in advance to relevant "action".
+Matter to be dealt with Full Council Licensing Committee or Sub- Committee Officers Cancellation of licensed premises gaming machine permits X Consideration of temporary use notice Х Decision to give a counter notice to a temporary use notice Х Decision to determine an application without holding a hearing on grounds contained within S.162 (3) X Decision to reject an application for review made under S.197 based on grounds contained within S.198 X Take "action" (under S.202) following review Where application heard by Sub-Committee Where no hearing and all parties agree in advance to relevant "action".

-31. Appendix A - Local profile
+31. Appendix A - Local profileTo be added if desired.

-Eastleigh Borough Council: Eastleigh borough profile 2018
+Eastleigh Borough Council: Eastleigh borough profile 2021

 This profile briefly describes issues that are relevant to gambling and alcohol licencing.
-Further information (e.g. areas and locations referred to below, more detailed information relating to each domain of deprivation) is available from the Council 023 8068 8000.
+Further information (e.g. areas and locations referred to below, more detailed information relating to each domain of deprivation) is available from the Council's Strategic Planning and Development Team via the Council Customer Service Centre 023 8068 8000.

-Deprivation: Nine areas (Lower-Level Super Output Areas - LSOAs) fall below the national average ranking for the overall measure of deprivation (IMD 2015) - coloured orange and red below.
-This equates to over 11% of the borough's neighbourhoods.
-This measure of deprivation includes the following 'domains':
+Deprivation: Ten areas (Lower-Level Super Output Areas - LSOAs) fall below the national average ranking for the overall measure of deprivation (IMD 2019) - coloured blue and dark blue below.

+This equates to 13% of the borough's neighbourhoods.